micvbang/blog.vbang.dk/_posts/2024-06-19-eventdripper.md

 Although there's a new name here that I haven't introduced yet (eventdripper - yay naming!), there are no tricks and it should be fairly obvious that by logging the occurrence of an event instead of reacting to it immediately, we can move the responsibility of sending emails away from the place that the event naturally occurs.
 In this case, the responsibility has been moved to the mysterious Ms Eventdripper.

-Besides delegating responsibility, another benefit of logging events is that we no longer need to keep our handsy elephant on staff.
+Besides delegating responsibility, another benefit of logging events is that we no longer need to keep our handsy octopus on staff.
 Since eventdripper is given all information required to determine which event triggers to trigger, we no longer need an omniscient entity that can snoop on the existing data model to gather information about the current state of things.
 This also avoids the temptation of adding new fields to our data models just to satisfy the needs of our snoop.

 As you might have guessed from the poor naming, I've implemented a service that makes it easy to log events and react to them later.
 It tries to solve the problems described in this post, and it works for complex event triggers with restrictions on real-world timings.
 That service is called....
 Eventdripper!